-Charters will set sail roughly two times a week, for 20 weeks (May through September) each year.
-About 10-12 passengers with special-needs, along with wrap-around Therapeutic Support Staff (TSS) or close family members present to assist them, will come aboard for trips on Lake Erie or into Presque Isle Bay to fish or simply experience the wonderful natural resources the region has to offer.
+Charters set sail roughly two times a week for 20 weeks (May through September) each year.
+About 10-12 passengers with special needs, along with Therapeutic Support Staff (TSS) or close family members to assist them, come aboard for trips on Lake Erie or into Presque Isle Bay to fish or simply experience the wonderful natural resources the region has to offer.

-The vessel will provide secure enclosure for all guests, with any openings for fishing monitored by TSS or family members caring for the guests with special needs.
-A quiet room, equipped with an accessible toilet facility, will be provided for guests who might need alone time in order to be calm before engaging in the fishing/lake experience once again.
+The vessel provides a secure enclosure for all guests, with openings for fishing monitored by TSS or family members of the guests with special needs.
+A quiet room, equipped with an accessible toilet facility, is provided for those who might need alone time in order to be calm before engaging in the fishing/lake experience once again.

-Licensed captains will be employed to pilot the vessel, ensure the safety of all on board, and care for the basic maintenance of the vessel.
-Deckhands will also be employed to aid the captain before, during, and after each outing.
+Licensed captains pilot the vessel, ensure the safety of all on board, and care for the basic maintenance of the vessel.
+Deckhands aid the captain before, during, and after each outing.

-The vessel will be maintained in accordance with the safety standards of the U.S. Coast Guard, Pennsylvania Fish and Boat Commission, and with the Safe Sanctuary Policy of the United Methodist Church (requiring Criminal and Child Abuse background checks).
+The vessel is maintained in accordance with the safety standards of the U.S. Coast Guard, Pennsylvania Fish and Boat Commission, and with the Safe Sanctuary Policy of the United Methodist Church (requiring Criminal and Child Abuse background checks).

 You are invited to support this ministry through a donation.
-To do so, write a check to At The Lake Ministries/WPAUMC and mail directly to the United Methodist Center, 1204 Freedom Rd., PO Box 5002, Cranberry Township, PA 16066-0002 with “ATLM Support” listed on the memo line.
+Use the donation page or send a check to At The Lake Ministries/WPAUMC and mail directly to the United Methodist Center, 1204 Freedom Rd., PO Box 5002, Cranberry Township, PA 16066-0002 with “ATLM Support” listed on the memo line.

 Contact Rev. Rob Wilson, Director, at 814-657-4024 with any questions.